Syndica/sig/src/gossip/readme.md

 ### Storing Gossip Data

-- to store gossip data we use an indexable HashMap
+- gossip data is stored in a Conflict-free Replicated Data Store (CRDS) located in `crds_table.zig`.
-    - the HashMap uses a `CrdsValueLabel` as its keys and a `CrdsVersionedValue` as its values
+- to store this data we use an indexable HashMap which uses a `CrdsValueLabel` as its keys and a `CrdsVersionedValue` as its values

-#### CRDS ValueLabels
+### ValueLabels and VersionedValues

 - each `CrdsData` type has a corresponding `CrdsValueLabel` which defines how the data is stored/replaced
 - for example a `LegacyContactInfo` struct includes many socket address fields, however, its corresponding label is only its pubkey